 This greeting card line improves mental health by encouraging the nurturing of each other whether in a traditional relationship/family or modern, non-traditional relationship/family.
 The cards provide equal opportunity to all children and adults in all types of families to find the appropriate greeting card as now we shifted the focus away from just traditional names, titles (i.e., mother/mom, father/dad), and status (i.e., like, step, stepped up, or bonus) and focus on our action terminologies of nurturing.

 This line of cards is vital in our current society, as now 80% of U.S. families are non-traditional.
-This mental health project is dedicated to the 3,000 children who lost a mother/father in the 9/11 attacks, to the children of our military who lost one defending our country, to the brave children who opened their hearts and described the pain of their loss and then the discomfort they feel from the process of integrating ne adults (or new roles of adults in their lives) into their lives, and to the dedicated PTA adults who gave their time in field testing these terminologies in our public schools producing the empirical observations confirming the efficacy this new verbiage in improving mental health through elevating all types of caregivers and mentors by providing to them their own terminology.
+This mental health project is dedicated to the 3,000 children who lost a mother/father in the 9/11 attacks, to the children of our military who lost one defending our country, to the brave children who opened their hearts and described the pain of their loss and then the discomfort they feel from the process of how to address and how to refer to new adults (or new roles of adults in their lives) into their lives, and to the dedicated PTA adults who gave their time in testing these terminologies in our public schools producing the empirical observations confirming the efficacy this new verbiage in improving mental health through elevating all types of caregivers and mentors by providing to them their own terminology.

 To date, there has not been one type of family structure that these “action “ terminologies did not apply to and make better, from extreme left to extreme right, and everyone in between.
 This included biological parents who want more variety in greeting cards saying that these terminologies focus on their hard work in raising their children, to adults giving cards to other adults enhanced by the complimenting of their nurturing of each other and the children in their lives, as we support, help, and teach each other.
 Finally, we wish to give our thanks to our heroes for the bravery, empathy, and compassion in the protection of and betterment of the people in society: Princess Diana, Mortimer Patchen (a nose gunner in WWII, credited with shortening the war), and Lawrence Moses (WWII 10th Mountain Division who was awarded the Silver Star posthumously).